San Antonio: Bump test your H2S monitor here.

 - Rig floor

 In areas where H2S gas may be present, workers should also be wearing personal monitors within the breathing zone to continuously test for the presence of H2S.
-Personal monitors are meant only for wearing on the person, they are not designed to be passed into confined into confined spaces or converted into fixed monitors.
+Personal monitors are meant only for wearing on the person, they are not designed to be passed into confined spaces or converted into fixed monitors.

 Before entering a confined space, the atmosphere must be checked using a special monitor and a permit obtained.
 These confined space gas monitors have a plastic tube and a pump to draw in a gas sample without risking yourself entering the confined space.
 While working in the confined space personal monitors should still be worn in addition to any other monitoring.